vormiaphp/vormiaguardjs/README.md

 **Laravel Sanctum-compatible frontend access control for React, Vue, Svelte, Qwik, Astro, and Solid.**

+---

+## Why VormiaGuardPHP?

+VormiaGuardJS is designed to work seamlessly with Laravel backends, but secure access control requires backend support for:

+- Authenticated user info (`/api/user`)
+- Role and permission checks
+- Backend-driven access control (`/api/can-access`)
+- Guard/role middleware

+**VormiaGuardPHP** is the official Laravel backend package that provides these endpoints and middleware.
+It ensures your frontend and backend are fully integrated for secure, role-based access control.
+If you use VormiaGuardJS with Laravel, install VormiaGuardPHP for best results.

+> **Laravel Users:**
+> For backend setup, route registration, and middleware configuration, see the [VormiaGuardPHP README](https://github.com/vormiaphp/vormiaguardphp#readme) for complete instructions.

+---

 - Maintains Laravel session via Sanctum (cookies)
 - Authenticated user state (`GET /api/user`)
 - Route/component-level access control (roles, user presence)